rayane1172/system-programming-linux-with-C/README.md

 # system-programming-linux-with-C
-some exemples for system programming and how process work in C
+some exemples for system programming and how processes work in C